dribdat/docs/docs/deploy.md

 `docker-compose up -d`

+See Configuration below for a list of variables you can set to customize your instance.

 ## From source

-See deployment notes in the [Developer guide](contribute).
+See deployment notes in the [Developer guide](contribute) for more information on setting up your build.

 # Configuration

-Optimize your dribdat instance with the following environment variables in production:
+Optimize your dribdat instance with the following **environment variables** in production:

 * `TIME_ZONE` - set if your event is not in UTC time (e.g. "Europe/Zurich" - see [pytz docs](https://pythonhosted.org/pytz/)).
 * `SERVER_URL` - fully qualified domain name where the site is hosted.